nf-core/sarek/docs/output.md

 This directory contains results from the final annotation steps: two software are used for annotation, [snpEff](http://snpeff.sourceforge.net/) and [VEP](https://www.ensembl.org/info/docs/tools/vep/index.html).
 Only a subset of the VCF files are annotated, and only variants that have a PASS filter.
 FreeBayes results are not annotated in the moment yet as we are lacking a decent somatic filter.
-For HaplotypeCaller the germline variations are annotated for both the tumour and the normal sample.
+For HaplotypeCaller the germline variations are annotated for both the tumor and the normal sample.

 ### snpEff
 [snpeff](http://snpeff.sourceforge.net/) is a genetic variant annotation and effect prediction toolbox.